Vyral/david-brough-recruiting/_posts/2020-11-05-q-why-is-the-title-commitment-important.md

 The title commitment is just **a guarantee stating that the title company will insure the property after closing if certain criteria are met.** They’ll look to see if there are any liens, HOA fees, or judgments filed on the property.

 Even right now, I have a transaction pending.
-The seller’s home was valued at $115,000 and there were $200,000 or $300,000 worth of tax judgments on it from a previous owner.
+The seller’s home was valued at $115,000 but there was $200,000 or $300,000 worth of tax judgments on it from a previous owner.
 Had we not caught this, we could have gone to closing, which would have made for a huge mess.

 {% include pullquote.html %}